 The Plan covers diagnostic services, including x-rays and laboratory tests, psychological and neuropsychological testing, and other diagnostic procedures related to treatment of a medical or mental health condition.
+Members receiving treatment through Quest Labs will have coinsurance waived after the deductible is met.
 Some of these procedures may need to be prior authorized.

-The Plan covers all standard imaging procedures when medically necessary and related to treatment of a medical condition.
-Most advanced imaging services require prior authorization (see Section 6), including radiology (such as MR procedures (including MRI and MRA), CT, PET and nuclear medicine) and cardiac imaging.
+All standard imaging procedures when medically necessary and related to treatment of a medical condition are covered.
+Most advanced imaging services must be prior authorized (see Section 6), including radiology (such as MR procedures like MRI and MRA), CT, PET and nuclear medicine) and cardiac imaging.

-A full list of diagnostic procedures that must be prior authorized is available on the Moda Health website or by contacting Customer Service.
+A full list of diagnostic procedures that must be prior authorized is available on the Moda Health website or by contacting the Health Navigator team.